 Marvel Comic’s Right To the Name "Hulk Hogan" Comes To an End

 Going back to the agreement of Marvel’s ownership of the name Hulk Hogan, the license officially stated that the contract would end if Hogan ceased to be involved with wrestling or when 20 years had passed.

 Hogan certainly was still involved in wrestling at that point, which left it down to the expiration date.
 As of 2005, after more than two decades, Hogan became the rightful owner of his name when he purchased the rights to it.

 The long-awaited change in trademark notices was shown on display with the new notice saying, "Hulk Hogan is a trademark of Terry Bollea."

-The notice can be seen as early as April, 2005, on a WWE.com article hyping up Hogan’s return to the ring at Backlash, appearing alongside Shawn Michaels in a tag team against Daivari and Mohammed Hassan – the match was the beginning of a build-up that ended with that infamous Summerslam match between the two legends.
+The notice can be seen as early as April 2005, on a WWE.com article hyping up Hogan’s return to the ring at Backlash, appearing alongside Shawn Michaels in a tag team against Daivari and Mohammed Hassan – the match was the beginning of a build-up that ended with a SummerSlam showdown between the two legends.

 We asked fans on our Facebook page what story or part of history they would like us to dive into.
 We thank you for your suggestions.
 Chris mentioned this one.
 Give us a ‘like’ to be alerted quicker for these stories and to get a daily behind the curtain look at the wrestlers you love!

 Editor’s update: In this article, we uncovered that Marvel was able to negotiate a monetary agreement resulting in them benefiting from Hulk Hogan’s success.
 This got us thinking, just how much did Marvel actually make from Hulk Hogan?

 In a follow-up to this piece, we’ve done some light-hearted research and have come up with some interesting figures, which you can read by clicking on the embedded link below!